 With the nice weather forecasted for the weekend, I expect to receive plenty of reports from folks fishing the pier.
 Spanish and kings should be at the top of the list with Spanish being caught throughout the day and the king bite picking up in the afternoon as the winds pick up from the south.
 Black snapper and flounder are around the pilings and redfish should be around the surf line.
 Bluefish, ladyfish, along with the occasional jack crevalle and sharks round out the expected catches for the coming week.
 Those fishing the surf will see redfish, pompano, bluefish, and ladyfish this weekend.
 One of the most productive presentation following the storm has been to work poppers and Skitter Walks in the light surf and seeing if a bluefish or ladyfish will hit it first.

 With a forecast of a foot or less this weekend is the weekend for going offshore.
 Kings should be thick around the reefs and wrecks nearshore.
 I would not be surprised if we don’t see a good mahi and blackfin bite as well.
 Out near the edge expect to see wahoo, mahi, and blackfin with a sail and white marlin hook-ups in the same areas.
 Amberjack will be the main target of bottom fishermen, but I would also expect to see more than a few gad, red and scamp grouper make it to the cooler as well.
 Black snapper, vermillion and lane snapper will also be in many a cooler along with plenty of red porgies and the occasional cobia.

 Hopefully, the weather will hold as forecasted and if you are so inclined you will be able to GET OUT THERE and get in on the bite!

 If anyone else has a report you would like to share we would love to hear about it.
 So drop in at the store and tell us a tale/give us a report or email them to email@example.com

-Want to see your catch featured in our fishing report please email them to firstname.lastname@example.org
+Want to see your cat most featured in our fishing reports please email them to firstname.lastname@example.org